NeuroFuture: Conversations on Women Advancing Neuroscience Worldwide

 Her current interest of neuroethics is Responsible Research and Innovation (RRI) in addition to ethics education of advanced technology of neuroscience in the context of engineering ethics, science policy and regulatory science.

-Dr. Allison Sekuler (FSEP, FPsyS, FAPS), President and Chief Scientist of the Baycrest Academy for Research and Education (BARE) and the Centre for Aging + Brain Health Innovation (CABHI), has a notable record of scientific achievements in aging, vision, cognitive neuroscience, and neurotechnology.
+Allison Sekuler, PhD, FSEP, FPsyS, FAPS, President and Chief Scientist of the Baycrest Academy for Research and Education (BARE) and the Centre for Aging + Brain Health Innovation (CABHI), has a notable record of scientific achievements in aging, vision, cognitive neuroscience, and neurotechnology.
 Dr. Sekuler is the Sandra A. Rotman Chair in Cognitive Neuroscience at BARE, Professor, Psychology at the University of Toronto, and Professor Emeritus, Psychology, Neuroscience & Behaviour at McMaster University.

 Dr. Sekuler’s research uses behavioural and neuroimaging approaches to understand how the brain processes visual information, with specific interests in face perception, motion processing, perceptual learning, neural plasticity, aging, and neurotechnology.
 Her clinical and translational research aims to develop methods to prevent, detect, and treat age-related sensory and cognitive decline, with her research group being the first to demonstrate conclusively that older brains “rewire” themselves to compensate for functional changes.

-Dr. Minerva Rivas Velarde is an Associate Professor at the Geneva School of Health Sciences, Co-Editor-in-Chief of Bioethica Forum, and a board member of the Swiss Society for Biomedical Ethics.
+Minerva Rivas Velarde, PhD, is an Associate Professor at the Geneva School of Health Sciences, Co-Editor-in-Chief of Bioethica Forum, and a board member of the Swiss Society for Biomedical Ethics.
 Dr. Velarde coordinates the Disability Data Initiative Hub for Europe and Central Asia and leads projects at the intersection of disability, health, ethics, and digital innovation.

 Dr. Velarde serves as a Member of the WHO/Europe Technical Advisory Group on Disability and Health (2022–2030) and as Adviser to the Lancet Commission on Disability.
 She is currently co-leading the Crosscultural Working Group of the International Brain Initiative.
 Dr. Velarde is an active member of the Swiss Disability Research Network.